Two great things happened in the year 1966. This club opened ... and I forget the other one :-)

 Another date that will live long in the memory of those who were here is Monday 8th April 2013, when Margaret Thatcher died and a wild party erupted in the club.

 We then got a generous donation of money from Crigglestone Branch Labour Party after their sale of a piece of land.
-This led to the establishment, at a meeting on 1st March 1995, of the "Red Shed Development Fund" with the aim of expanding and improving the premises.
+This led to the establishment, on 1st March 1995, of the "Red Shed Development Fund" with the aim of expanding and improving the premises.

 Plan "A" was to extend the existing building.
 Plans were prepared for this during 1995, which came to nothing because the foundations were found to be unstable (previously the site was occupied by terraced houses and, when they were demolished, the cellars were filled in with rubble), which would have increased the costs enormously to rectify that first.

 Another thing that made our future very uncertain was a major redevelopment of the old market area of Wakefield city centre.
 This was planned from about 2002 and originally included part of the land that we occupy.
 We spent some time trying to persuade the planners to move the boundary of this project and, fortunately, were successful.
 Once work started (around 2007) the scene outside the shed changed drastically.
 Vicarage Street was previously a through road but became a cul-de-sac, and the car park opposite the shed disappeared, whilst we were sat next to the boundary fence of a big building site.
 This lasted a lot longer than expected because 2008 brought the "credit crunch" ; the national economy hit the rocks, funding for the development collapsed, and work stopped in March 2009 for about two years.
-The project was eventually completed and we now sit under the sign of Debenhams - part of the new Trinity Walk shopping centre.
+The project was eventually completed and, for the last decade, we have been sitting under the sign of Debenhams - part of the new Trinity Walk shopping centre.

 The club was now financially stable and the long hoped for revival in political activity (see above) was actually happening with the Labour Party (going back to its roots since Jeremy Corbyn`s election as leader) being more active than for many years.
-This gave us great optimism for the future but, to secure that future, we needed security of tenure on the site, which we rent from Wakefield Council.
-In 2017 we negotiated an extended lease period, which now guarantees the club over 20 more years in our present location.
-So it is now worth spending money on some long-desired work to improve accessibility for people with restricted mobility.
-This is being actively planned.
+This gave us optimism for the future but, to secure that future, we needed security of tenure on the site, which we rent from Wakefield Council.
+In 2017 we negotiated an extended lease period, which now guarantees the club at least 20 more years in our present location.

 So stuff your brick-built Tory Club